-Barclays
+- Barclays

-European Banking Authority
+- European Banking Authority

-London Stock Exchange Group
+- London Stock Exchange Group

-Revolut
+- · Univeristy College Cork

-Univerity College Cork
+- University of Oxford

-University of Oxford
+More senior experts and interviewees from the public and private sector tba

 FORMAT OF THE COURSE

 This format will bring to your own devices the course material and interactions with instructors, teaching assistants and other participants.

 Live activities will consist of interactive online lectures, delivered by the course instructor, as well as case studies and scenario-based exercises, where you will be working in small groups alongside other course participants.

 The course format will give ample room to Q&A and collaboration.
 You will benefit from close guidance and supervision throughout the whole course, with multiple occasions for individual feedback and interactions with the instructor and teaching assistants.

 The course will require 18 hours to be completed.